 If you use medical dictation to complete notes, you’ve likely encountered one of these workflow challenges:

-- You have to carry written notes with you and keep track of them until you have time to dictate into the EMR.
+- You carry written notes with you and keep track of them until you have time to dictate them into the EMR.

 - Recalling patient details is slow because of the time lag between visits and documentation.